thefangbear/themissingmiddle-app-prototype/README.md

-# The Missing Middle - App
+# The Missing Middle - Website

 > A quick prototype with [Twilio](https://www.twilio.com) and [Ionic](https://ionicframework.com)